johnbintz/jasmine-headless-webkit/README.md

 * Mac OS X 10.6, with MacPorts Qt and Nokia Qt.mpkg
 * Kubuntu 10.10

+## Usage

+    jasmine-headless-webkit [options] [path to jasmine.yml, defaults to spec/javascripts/support/jasmine.yml]

+Current supported options:

+* `-c` enables color output

+These options can also be placed into a `.jasmine-headless-webkit` file in your project root.

 ### Autotest Integration

 `jasmine-headless-webkit` can integrate with Autotest.
 Your `jasmine.yml` file needs to be in the default path, and you have to be ready to use a very alpha implementation of the feature.
 If used with RSpec 2, Jasmine tests run after RSpec tests.

+You need to create a `.jasmine-headless-webkit` file in your project root for this integration to work.

 ### Server Interaction